syncfusion-content/wpf-docs/wpf/Button/Getting-Started.md

 # Getting Started with WPF Button (ButtonAdv)

-This section provides an overview of how to work with Button control.
+This section provides an overview of how to work with [WPF Button](https://www.syncfusion.com/wpf-controls/button) control.
 It describes the control structure, the control initialization  and the image setting to the control.

 ## Control structure